SeisSCOPED/HPS-book/book/chapters/cloud/index.md

 ### AWS

-AWS is the amazon services for cloud.
+AWS is the Amazon services for cloud.
 It is the cloud leader.
 Chapter 7 details access and usage of these resources.

 Their JupyterHub for machine learning is ran out of [Sagemaker Studio](https://aws.amazon.com/sagemaker/).
 The first 250 hours of use (within the first 2 months) are *free*.